 “All Honourable Members will be aware from their postbags of the immense contribution made by Diana, Princess of Wales to bringing home to many of our constituents the human costs of landmines.
 The best way in which to record our appreciation of her work, and the work of NGOs that have campaigned against landmines, is to pass the Bill, and to pave the way towards a global ban on landmines.“

 As of January 2005, Diana’s legacy on landmines remained unfulfilled.
 The United Nations appealed to the nations which produced and stockpiled the largest numbers of landmines (China, India, North Korea, Pakistan, Russia and the United States) to sign the Ottawa Treaty forbidding their production and use, for which Diana had campaigned.
 Carol Bellamy, Executive Director of the United Nations Children’s Fund (UNICEF), said that landmines remained “a deadly attraction for children, whose innate curiosity and need for play often lure them directly into harm’s way”.

 Death of Princess Diana

-On 31 August 1997 Diana was involved in a car accident in the Pont de l'Alma road tunnel in Paris, along with her friend and lover Dodi Al-Fayed, and their driver Henri Paul.
-Fayed's bodyguard Trevor Rees-Jones is the only person who survived the wreckage.
-The death of the Princess has been widely blamed on reporters, that were reportedly hounding the Princess, and were following the vehicle at a high speed.
+On 31 August 1997, Diana was involved in a car accident in the Pont de l’Alma road tunnel in Paris, along with her friend and lover Dodi Al-Fayed, and their driver Henri Paul.
+Fayed’s bodyguard Trevor Rees-Jones is the only person who survived the wreckage.
+The death of the Princess has been widely blamed on reporters who were reportedly hounding the Princess and were following the vehicle at a high speed.
 Ever since the word paparazzi has been associated with the death of the Princess.